AndyV773/PP5/README.md

 ### User Stories

-- Data Collection and Information Gathering - Business Requirements 1, 2, 3
+- Data Collection and Information Gathering - **Business Requirements 1, 2, 3**

   - As a developer, I want to import historical stock data from an external data source into a Jupyter Notebook, so that I can conduct a thorough analysis of the dataset

-    - Acceptance Criteria:
+    - **Acceptance Criteria:**

       - The stock dataset is successfully downloaded from Yahoo Finance
       - Stock data is successfully save to CSV format

-- Data Study and Visualization - Business Requirement 1, 4
+- Data Study and Visualization - **Business Requirement 1, 4**

   - As a developer, I want to visualize the dataset to identify usable information and assess missing values, So that I can better prepare the data for analysis and ensure quality before modeling

-    - Acceptance Criteria:
+    - **Acceptance Criteria:**

       - A data profile report must be generated
       - Visualize missing data

   - As a developer, I want to extract meaningful features and define the target variable, So that the data is ready for supervised learning and exploratory analysis

-    - Acceptance Criteria:
+    - **Acceptance Criteria:**

       - Extract features for exploratory analysis
       - Define the target variable for supervised learning

   - As a developer, I want to visualize the correlation and predictive power of all features using heatmaps, So that I can identify patterns and relationships between variables that may inform model design

-    - Acceptance Criteria:
+    - **Acceptance Criteria:**

       - Analysis Correlation and PPS with a heat map
       - Visualizations should demonstrate the effect of cleaning

-- Data Cleaning, and Preparation - Business Requirements 1, 2, 3
+- Data Cleaning, and Preparation - **Business Requirements 1, 2, 3**

   - As a developer, I want to implement a robust data cleaning process so that I can ensure the dataset is accurate, reliable, and of high quality

-    - Acceptance Criteria:
+    - **Acceptance Criteria:**

       - Extract features and target data
       - All missing or null values in the dataset must be identified
       - Missing values are imputed
       - Visualize the effect of cleaning

-- Model Training, Optimization, and Validation - Business Requirements 2, 3
+- Model Training, Optimization, and Validation - **Business Requirements 2, 3**

   - As a developer, I want to evaluate the performance of the classification model so that I can ensure its reliability and accuracy in predicting market movements

-    - Acceptance Criteria:
+    - **Acceptance Criteria:**

       - The classification model must be evaluated using appropriate metrics such as accuracy, precision, recall, and F1-score to ensure reliability and accuracy

   - As a developer, I want to evaluate the performance of the regression model so that I can ensure its reliability and accuracy in predicting daily average stock prices

-    - Acceptance Criteria:
+    - **Acceptance Criteria:**

       - The regression model must be evaluated using appropriate metrics such as RMSE (Root Mean Squared Error), MAE (Mean Absolute Error), and R² (Coefficient of Determination)

-- Dashboard Planning, Design, and Development - Business Requirements 4
+- Dashboard Planning, Design, and Development - **Business Requirements 4**

   - As a client, I want to access the Streamlit landing page so that I can quickly gain an overview of the project

-    - Acceptance Criteria:
+    - **Acceptance Criteria:**

       - The client should be able to quickly gain an overview of the project through the Streamlit landing page

-- Dashboard Deployment and Release - Business Requirements 4
+- Dashboard Deployment and Release - **Business Requirements 4**

   - As a developer, I want to initiate the deployment process of my application on Render, or Heroku at an early stage so that I can conduct end-to-end manual deployment testing from the outset

-    - Acceptance Criteria:
+    - **Acceptance Criteria:**

       - The application must be successfully deployed

-## Hypothesis and how to validate?
+## Hypothesis and how to validate

-1. The assumption that correlation patterns between date or volume and key market indicators, are strong enough to identify predictive relationships
+- 1. The assumption that correlation patterns between date or volume and key market indicators, are strong enough to identify predictive relationships

      - Correlation analysis revealed that neither date nor volume alone demonstrates significant forecasting power for price movement.
 These features may require deeper feature engineering or interaction with other variables to enhance predictability

-2. Historical stock data, including key features like price and volume, can be used in a binary classification model to predict whether tomorrow's average price will be higher or lower than today’s, achieving an accuracy of at least 0.70
+- 2. Historical stock data, including key features like price and volume, can be used in a binary classification model to predict whether tomorrow's average price will be higher or lower than today’s, achieving an accuracy of at least 0.70

-- The model achieved 0.71 accuracy on the training set and 0.70 accuracy on the test set, confirming that historical stock data can effectively predict whether tomorrow's average price will be higher or lower
+     - The model achieved 0.70 accuracy on the training set and 0.70 accuracy on the test set, confirming that historical stock data can effectively predict whether tomorrow's average price will be higher or lower

-3. A regression model trained on historical stock data can accurately forecast tomorrow's average price, and this forecast can be used to determine the directional change relative to today’s price
+- 3. A regression model trained on historical stock data can accurately forecast tomorrow's average price, and this forecast can be used to determine the directional change relative to today’s price

-- The regression model trained on historical stock data demonstrates strong predictive performance, achieving an R² of 0.997 on the test set.
-This indicates that 0.997 of the variance in the average price is accurately captured by the model.
-Additionally, the low MAE (4.203) and RMSE (6.115) confirm precise forecasting with minimal error
+     - The regression model trained on historical stock data demonstrates strong predictive performance, achieving an R² of 0.99 on the test set.
+This indicates that 0.99 of the variance in the average price is accurately captured by the model.
+Additionally, the low MAE and RMSE confirm precise forecasting with minimal error

-## The rationale to map the business requirements to the Data Visualizations, ML tasks, and Interactive Dashboard
+## Rationale for Mapping Business Requirements to Visualizations, ML Tasks, and Dashboard

-- Business Requirement 1: Data Visualization & Correlation Analysis
+- **Business Requirement 1:** Data Visualization & Correlation Analysis

   - Correlation Study (Pearson, Spearman, and PPS) to assess how stock features relate to the target variables
   - Evaluate the significance of these correlations
   - Visualize important features in relation to stock price targets to better understand factors driving price movements and support forecasting models
   - This analysis is documented in the following notebook: [DataStudyandVisualisation.ipynb](https://github.com/AndyV773/PP5/blob/main/jupyter_notebooks/02%20-%20DataStudyandVisualisation.ipynb)

-- Business Requirement 2: Price Movement Classification Analysis
+- **Business Requirement 2:** Price Movement Classification Analysis

   - Create a classification target indicating the stock price movement (e.g., higher or lower than the previous day's average price)
   - Perform classification analysis to build a predictive model based on this target
   - The goal is to predict stock price direction
   - This analysis is detailed in the following notebook: [Classification.ipynb](https://github.com/AndyV773/PP5/blob/main/jupyter_notebooks/05%20-%20Modeling%20and%20Evaluation%20-%20Classification.ipynb)

-- Business Requirement 3: Price Prediction Regression Analysis
+- **Business Requirement 3:** Price Prediction Regression Analysis

   - Create a regression target representing tomorrow’s average stock price
   - Perform regression analysis to build a predictive model based on this target
   - The goal is to predict tomorrow’s average stock price
   - This analysis is detailed in the following notebook: [Regression.ipynb](https://github.com/AndyV773/PP5/blob/main/jupyter_notebooks/06%20-%20Modeling%20and%20Evaluation%20-%20Regression.ipynb)

-- Business Requirement 4: Interactive Dashboard for Risk Assessment and Decision Support
+- **Business Requirement 4:** Interactive Dashboard for Risk Assessment and Decision Support

   - Develop an interactive dashboard to visualize key stock market metrics and daily prediction results
   - Provide interactive features allowing users to explore data